-What the fishing, seafood and aquaculture industries need to do to prepare for rules and processes that will apply if the UK leaves the EU with no deal.
+How the fishing, seafood and aquaculture industries need to prepare for rules and processes if the UK leaves the EU without a deal

-When the UK leaves the EU, it will control and manage access to fish in UK waters, and be responsible for managing our:
+When the UK leaves the EU, the government will control and manage access to fish in UK waters.
+It will be responsible for managing the UK’s:

 - territorial waters (out to 12 nautical miles)